 The CCB Family Energy Education and Advice Project

 This project will deliver 50 drop-in advice sessions or talks to low income families in Berkshire, and 4 training sessions to front-line workers who support low-income families.
 Sessions will be run in Slough, Bracknell, Wokingham, Windsor and Maidenhead, and West Berkshire.
 Helen is working in partnership with Children’s Centres across Berkshire, Homestart groups across the county, the WEA, and the Slough Community Learning and Skills Service.
 This valuable advice will enable vulnerable families to reduce their home energy costs by getting the best deal on their gas, electricity or oil and switch supplier where appropriate.
 Guidance will also be given to those on a low income to claim the benefits they are entitled to, and get help with insulation and boiler repairs/replacement.
 Helen will also advise how to reduce energy use at home.
-Scottish Power Energy People trust funds the delivery of this project
+The Sackler Trust and Berkshire Community Foundation funds the delivery of this project.

 Helen has received very positive feedback on the evaluation of her project work; advising families, and giving talks to frontline workers on how they can signpost/advise their families to reduce their home energy costs.
 These include:

 •A comment from a mum at the session on the evaluation form after a 1:1 consultation; “Very useful and reminded me that it’s really worth looking into switching providers”.

 •Feedback from a student after a talk to an English lesson for families in Slough; “Helen Dean gave a very good presentation about energy saving.
 It was really useful for us.
 She explained everything in details.
 Now I am glad to know new tips about energy saving, Thanks a lot.”

 •At the Health Visitor staff training on held at a staff meeting in Slough; “Excellent advice, very useful for staff awareness” Sarah Parsons, Head of Slough Children’s Services.